BeyondSpreadsheetsWithR/Book/README.md

 This should then install all of the required packages into a special library which you can switch to at any time.
-This may take some time, depending on your internet connection.
+This may take some time, depending on your internet connection, and a *lot* of text is going to go scrolling past.
 Don't be frightened if you see the occasional error message, such as

 ```
 Failed with error:  ‘there is no package called ‘RCurl’’